radanalyticsio/radanalyticsio.github.io/openshift/README.md

 # Archived resources.yaml versions

-This is a list of resource files that can be used to install templates for particular Oshinko releases.
+This is a list of resource files that can be used to install templates for specific Oshinko releases.
 Each file is listed below with the Oshinko release it installs by default and other releases which it supports.